Immain/PDS-Spotify-May2022/README.md

 - **Vercel:** https://vercel.com/features/previews

 ## What it Does
-- Fetches Spotify Playlists + Control Music playback with the Spotify API
+- Fetches Spotify Playlists + Controls Music playback with the Spotify API
 - Authenticates with Spotify + NextAuth to persist a user's logged in state!
 - Incorporates Tailwind CSS to style an awesome responsive UI
 - Uses Next.js 12 Middleware to handle authenticated user access!